LeilaniL/WordCounter.Solution/README.md

 * User inputs both a sentence, and a word that they want to count in the sentence.
 _Example: Input "the" and "The cat walks down the street."_

+* Program finds whether that word is in the sentence.
+It returns full and exact matches only (disregarding case).
+_Example: Input "the" and "The cat walks down the street with them."_
+_Expected output: true_

 * Program counts how many times that word appears in the sentence.
 It returns full and exact matches only (disregarding case).
 _Example: Input "the" and "The cat walks down the street with them."_
 _Expected output: 2_